 }

 When using this.pair in resetPairVariable expressions, remember that the pair failed the main filters.
-So, data in this.pair reflects its state at the time of failure, which can still be useful for logging or setting specific "failure state" variables.
+Data still reflects the pair’s state at the time of failure, which can be useful for logging or setting failure-state variables.